carloslodelar/SPO/stake-pool-guide/getting-started/install-node.md

 * An x86 host \(AMD or Intel\), Virtual Machine or AWS instance with at least 2 cores, 4GB of RAM and at least 10GB of free disk space;
 * A recent version of Linux, not Windows or MacOS – this will help us isolate any issues that arise;
 * Make sure you are on a network that is not firewalled.
 In particular, we will be using TCP/IP port 3000 and 3001 by default to establish connections with other nodes, so this will need to be open.
-* You can follow this [SERVER TUTORIAL](../system-setup/aws.md) to get the server up and running.

 ### Install dependencies